temporalio/documentation/docs/php/how-to-create-local-activities-in-php.md

 ---
 id: how-to-create-local-activities-in-php
-title: Create local Activities in PHP
+title: How to execute a Local Activity in PHP
 sidebar_label: Local Activity
 ---